grant-n-z/grant-n-z/README.md

 When i develop some micro service application and some micro service tool, i need to shared authentication system.
 Then i can use grant-n-z application.

-If you can use container infrastructure, you can use docker image.
+If you can use kubernetes (container ochestration tool), you can use docker image.

 ----